raatiniemi/docker-android-environment/readme.md

 accept_license_and_install "platforms;android-27";
 ```

-### Preinstalled Android API

-In an effort to reduce build time in an CI/CD pipeline, there is a version
-available where the Android API have been preinstalled.

-This version is available using another tag, e.g.:

-* `android-28-latest` for the Android API 28 preinstalled,
-  **deprecated use `jdk-8-android-28-latest` instead**.
-* `android-29-latest` for the Android API 29 preinstalled,
-  **deprecated use `jdk-8-android-29-latest` instead**.
-* `android-30-latest` for the Android API 30 preinstalled,
-  **deprecated use `jdk-8-android-30-latest` instead**.
-* `jdk-8-android-28-latest` for the Android API 28 preinstalled *with OpenJDK 8 as base*.
-* `jdk-8-android-29-latest` for the Android API 29 preinstalled *with OpenJDK 8 as base*.
-* `jdk-8-android-30-latest` for the Android API 30 preinstalled *with OpenJDK 8 as base*.
-* `jdk-11-android-28-latest` for the Android API 28 preinstalled *with OpenJDK 11 as base*.
-* `jdk-11-android-29-latest` for the Android API 29 preinstalled *with OpenJDK 11 as base*.
-* `jdk-11-android-30-latest` for the Android API 30 preinstalled *with OpenJDK 11 as base*.

-*The build tools are not installed since these are installed when the
+*The build tools are not installed by default since they are installed when
-`gradlew` command is executed.*
+the `gradlew` command is executed.*